 What Part of the Cow Is the Sweetbread?

 Two parts of the cow are sweetbread - throat sweetbreads from the thymus gland and stomach sweetbreads from the pancreas.
-Since the thymus disappears over the course of an animal's life, throat sweetbreads always come from a young animal like a veal or lamb.
+Since the thymus disappears throughout an animal's life, throat sweetbreads always come from a young animal like veal or lamb.